Microplastics in Baby Poop

 Microplastics are insidious.
 Long purported to be inert; they are not.
 We now know that microplastics are harmful to the environment and lab studies of in vitro exposures have shown adverse health effects for animals.

-Previous studies have tried to assess just how much microplastic is in the average adults’ diet.
-Their conclusions were that the average estimated range of 0.10 – 5 .0g – but the actual amount varies greatly due to numerous factors.
-The study shows the plastic is clearly being ingested, we must look and study more deeply to understand where it comes from, what the harm is and how to avoid it.
+Previous studies have tried to assess just how much microplastic is in the average adult’s diet.
+Their conclusions were that the average range was 0.10–5.0g—but the actual amount varies greatly owing to numerous factors.
+The study shows the plastic is clearly being ingested.
+We must look and study more deeply to understand where it comes from, what the harm is, and how to avoid it.

 In the meantime, I will continue avoiding plastic everywhere I can.
 Here’s how to get started reducing your plastic use.